 If that works for you, that’s great.
 But handwriting notes can provide benefits you don’t get if you’re taking notes by typing.6

-And if you want to store notes digitally after your conference, Rocketbook has a great notebook-scanner app pairing that makes digitizing handwritten pages very easy, even if they’re bound in notebooks.
+And if you want to store notes digitally after your conference, Adobe has a wonderful, free scanner app that makes digitizing handwritten pages very easy, even if they’re bound in notebooks.